mead-ml/mead-baseline/README.md

 *Details*

-This is very similar to the Collobert "Sentence Level Approach", with one less layer and a ReLU default activation(you can add that layer back by passing -hsz parameter).
-It also uses off-the-shelf Word2Vec embeddings.
-It comes in two flavors, static embeddings and dynamic lookup table tuning.
-This is inspired by Yoon Kim's paper "Convolutional Neural Networks for Sentence Classification"  -- its almost exactly the same but differs in that it uses a single filter size, doesn't bother with random initialized embeddings options, and doesn't do the multi-channel embeddings.
-This makes the model very simple, lightweight, and esay to implement.
+This is inspired by Yoon Kim's paper "Convolutional Neural Networks for Sentence Classification", and before that Collobert's "Sentence Level Approach."
+The implementations provided here are basically the Kim static and non-static models.

+To use multiple filter widths at the same time, like in the Kim paper (they use 3,4 and 5), pass in -filtsz {3,4,5} at the command line.
+By default, the model uses a single filter, which probably makes more sense as a baseline implementation and is slightly easier to replicate from scratch.

+This code doesn't implement multi-channel, as this probably does not make sense as a baseline.
+You could also think of it as the Collobert model, without the last hidden projection layer, and using word2vec initializations upfront.
+The algorithm comes in two flavors, static embeddings and dynamic lookup table tuning.

+This code also supports adding a hidden projection layer (if you pass hsz), like the "Sentence Level Approach" in the Collobert et al. paper, "Natural Language Processing (Almost) from Scratch"

-Temporal convolutional output feature map sizes are configurable (this is also, then, the same size as the max over time layer).
+Temporal convolutional output total number of feature maps is configurable (this is also defines the size of the max over time layer, by definition).
 This code offers several optimization options (adagrad, adadelta, adam and vanilla sgd).
 The Kim paper uses adadelta, which seems to work best for fine-tuning, but vanilla SGD often works great for static embeddings.
 Input signals are always padded to account for the filter width, so edges are still handled.

 Despite the simplicity of these approaches, we have found that on many datasets this performs better than other strong baselines such as NBSVM, and often performs just as well as the multiple filter approach given by Kim.
 It seems that the optimization method and the embeddings matter quite a bit.
 For example, on the Trec QA, we tend to see around the same performance for fine-tuning as the Kim paper (93.6%-93.8%), but also get the same (or higher) using SGD with no fine tuning.

-Here are some places where CMOT is known to perform well
+Here are some places where this code is known to perform well:

   - Binary classification of sentences (SST2 - SST binary task)
     - Consistently beats RNTN using static embeddings, much simpler model